MileHacker Logo

 Visa-Free Entry & Application

 Japan maintains a generous visa-free regulations for tourism.
 Citizens of over 60 countries, including the United States, Canada, most European Union member states, Australia, New Zealand, and great Britain, can enter Japan for tourism without a visa.
-Upon arrival, these visitors receive "Temporary Visitor" status, typically allowing a visit of up to 90 days.
+Upon arrival, these visitors receive "Temporary Visitor" status, typically allowing a stay of up to 90 days.
 Some nationalities may qualify for longer visa-free stays.

 Visa Application Guidance